 12. UB Center for the Arts

 The UB Center for the Arts is a large venue used for a range of purposes.
 Some of these include their distinguished speaker series, concerts, dance shows, comedies, plays, and musicals.
-Some of its performances in the theatrical department include “Guys and Dolls” and “Alvin and the Chipmunks: The Musical.”
-In other uses, the space has held comedian Sebastian Maniscalco and musical artists Walk the Moon and Modest Mouse.
+Some of it’s performances in the theatrical department include “Guys and Dolls” and “Alvin and the Chipmunks: The Musical.”
+In other uses, the space has held comedian Sebastian Maniscalco and musical artists such as Walk the Moon and Modest Mouse.

 13. The Jewish Repertory Theatre of WNY